lukehanson2429/Villa-Pancho/README.md

 ### Known bugs

 * Navbar brand too large when on a mobile display and streched off the screen.
 To resolve this I set the font size too 28px using css media queries up to a max width of 576px.
-* Jumbotron on hero image was not centered on a mobile display and was too large.
-Adjusted using media queries to resolve this up to a max width of 576px.
+* Issues with padding when viewed on a mobile device for contact-image & menu-navbar-padding.
+Adjusted using media queries up to a max width of 452px to resolve this.
 * Incorrect padding when viewed in mobile formats for origins & party col classes.
 Adjusted using media queries to resolve this up to a max width of 576px.

 ## Deployment